axai-mx/ansible-drupal-roles/README.md

   - http://www.codestance.com/tutorials-archive/nginx-tuning-for-best-performance-255
   - https://github.com/h5bp/server-configs-nginx/blob/master/nginx.conf
   - https://www.digitalocean.com/community/tutorials/how-to-optimize-nginx-configuration
-- enable apcu for the cli (to prevent slowdowns on cron and drush jobs, we are only doing it for fpm on ubuntu)
 - add xhprof to the php role
 - test debian support
 - handle Drupal upgrades automatically.